akashmulik/demo_rebase/README.md

-#THIS IS REBASE DEMO
+### THIS IS REBASE DEMO

-This repo is for learning purpose
+Deleting this line and altering